absalom-muc/MHI-AC-Ctrl/SW-Configuration.md

 If the DS18x20 should replace the room temperature sensor of the AC, you have to confiure it as described in the next clause.

 ## Room temperature
 Usage of the room temperature sensor inside the AC is the default, but instead you can use the DS18x20 sensor on the MHI-AC-Ctrl board or the received temperature via the MQTT topic Troom.
+Setting Troom via MQTT works per default.
+But you should adapt ROOM_TEMP_MQTT_TIMEOUT.
+For using DS18x20 as Troom you have to use ROOM_TEMP_DS18X20.
 ```
 //#define ROOM_TEMP_DS18X20           // use room temperature from DS18x20

-//#define ROOM_TEMP_MQTT              // use room temperature from received MQTT topic
-#define ROOM_TEMP_MQTT_TIMEOUT  20    // only considered if ROOM_TEMP_MQTT is defined
-                                      // time in seconds, after this time w/o receiving a valid room temperature
+#define ROOM_TEMP_MQTT_TIMEOUT  40    // time in seconds, after this time w/o receiving a valid room temperature
                                       // via MQTT fallback to IU temperature sensor value
 ```
 If the timeout occurs, and the system falls back to IU temperature, it will return to using the MQTT room temperature if the MQTT messages resume